 Leaving a meeting before marshalling duties have been fulfilled.
 (Penalty will be the loss of highest championship score for that season.)

-Failure to adhere to a notification of a stop/go penalty and not returning to the pit-lane within penalty and not returning to the pit-lane within 2 laps of the notification.
+Failure to adhere to a notification of a stop/ go penalty and not returning to the pit-lane within 2 laps of the notification.